 Jennifer Niemi is a student at Harvard studying Economics and Government.
 Growing up as a military child, Jennifer has lived all over the world and as a result, fell in love with learning new languages and cultures including Chinese, Korean, and Spanish.
 Summer 2019, she studied at Beijing Language and Culture University where she completed Harvard’s advanced Chinese curriculum in only nine weeks and earned a language citation in Chinese.

 Say Hello to Our Tutors!

 Bridget Chemberlin is a Harvard social science and visual arts concentrator.
 She has years of teaching experience as both a registered peer tutor and as a teaching assistant for the Indianapolis Art Center.
 She has previously worked as a research assistant for renowned poet Joan Naviyuk Kane.
-Before college, Bridget graduated from an International Baccalaureate high school program in Indiana.
 As a First Nations Mohawk person, she currently serves as secretary for Natives At Harvard College, an indigenous student group at Harvard.